openedx/docs.openedx.org/source/community/release_notes/dogwood.rst

 * ``edx.team.searched``
 * ``play_video``

-For more information about these events, see `Events in Tracking Logs`_ in the *edX Research Guide*.
-Note that this document is written primarily for edX partners running courses on edx.org.
-However, the event listing applies to Open edX instances as well.
+For more information about these events, see :ref:`Event Reference`.

 ***********************
 Accessibility Updates